NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - Javon Kinlaw, DT, South Carolina

-After chopping Marcell Dareus, the Jaguars want a big-time inside line enhance between their sturdy edge choices.
+After reducing Marcell Dareus, the Jaguars want a big-time inside line enhance between their robust edge choices.
 The 6-5, 324-pound Kinlaw posted 6 sacks in 12 video games for the Gamecocks final season.
-He was spectacular on the Senior Bowl (on and off the sector) to additional enhance his inventory.
+He was spectacular on the Senior Bowl (on and off the sphere) to additional enhance his inventory.

 10. Cleveland Browns (6-10)